 Here are our tips for what to do with two days in Melbourne…

 Rise and shine with an early morning walk around Royal Botanic Gardens where you can watch the sunrise as the city wakes.
 Wander into the city via Federation Square and St Paul’s Cathedral to enjoy coffee and breakfast at any one of Melbourne’s fine cafes — maybe try a spot on Hardware Lane, or just follow your nose.

 Spend the morning browsing your pick of Melbourne’s galleries and museums.
 Head across town to Queen Victoria Market to pick up some food, because you’re packing a picnic and heading to one of Melbourne’s parks for lunch — Flagstaff Gardens is close by and a lovely spot.

 If the weather is looking good, jump on a tram out to St Kilda to see Luna Park and stroll around the foreshore.
 Stop by St Kilda Pier for views back toward the city skyline.

 Why not dinner on Southbank overlooking the Yarra River, and then a show?
 From theatre to comedy, music to musicals, there’s always something on.
 And no evening is complete without a celebratory toast.
-But don’t stay up too late, because day two of your 48 hour adventure is coming right up.
-And it’s an action packed day for road-tripping adventure!
+But don’t stay up too late, because day two of your 48-hour adventure is coming right up.
+And it’s an action-packed day for a road-tripping adventure!

 Next up… day 2: Road Trip!